pmndrs/react-three-next/README.md

 ### :bullettrain_side: Architecture

 Inform the nextjs page that the component is a Threejs component.
-For that, simply add the **r3f** property to the parent component.
+For that, simply add the **canvas** property to the parent component.

 ```jsx
 export default function Page(props) {